docker/docs/content/subscription/core-subscription/downgrade.md

 When you downgrade your subscription, access to paid features is available until the next billing cycle.
 The downgrade takes effect on the next billing cycle.

-Before you downgrade to a free subscription, you may need to reduce the number of team members and convert any private repositories to public repositories or delete them.
-For information, see [Docker Pricing](https://www.docker.com/pricing).

 > **Important**
 >
 > If you downgrade your personal account from a Pro subscription to a Personal subscription, note that [Personal subscriptions](details.md#docker-personal) don't include collaborators for private repositories, and only 1 private repository is included.
 When you downgrade, all collaborators will be removed and additional private repositories are locked.
 { .important }

+## Before you downgrade

+Consider the following aspects before you downgrade a Docker Business subscription.

+### Team size

+You may need to reduce the number of team members and convert any private repositories to public repositories or delete them.
+For information, see [Docker Pricing](https://www.docker.com/pricing).

+### SSO and SCIM

+If your organization uses single sign-on (SSO) for user authentication, you need to remove your SSO connection and verified domains before downgrading.
+After removing the SSO connection, any organization members that were auto-provisioned (for example, with SCIM) need to set up a password to sign in without SSO.
+To do this, users can [reset their password at sign in](/docker-id/#reset-your-password-at-sign-in).

 ## Downgrade your Docker subscription